vendasta/marketplace-documentation/docs/Guides/oauth2.md

 Vendasta users may belong to any one of our many partners, and each partner may select one of several login methods.
 Additionally end user access is white-labeled.
 The branding to be displayed to the user could depend on the `market_id` of the Account.
 Thus in order to direct the user to the login screen that is specific to their account, we need to know which account they are attempting to access.

-Most OAuth2 libraries will allow you to add additional context to your Authorization URL with query parameters, _though in some cases you may need to do this manually, or extend your library_.
+Most OAuth2 libraries will allow you to add additional context to your Authorization URL with query parameters(_though in some cases you may need to do this manually, or extend your library_).
 Before initiating an OAuth2 flow, provide options to your OAuth2 library to set the account ID to the `account_id` query parameter.

 #### Prompts(Optional)